You and Your Hair’s Relationship

 During my childhood, I didn’t think about my hair is healthy, I thought about the result.

 For growing, flourishing hair that you’re willing to invest in, I am sure you will ultimately be successful.
 Today I stand firm on my healthy natural hair.
-And I’m happy I learned from my childhood mistakes from playing in my hair.
+My childhood mistakes taught me to take care of my hair.

 Now it is time for you to learn from them too!